 4.)
 After your new schedule is implemented, what’s next?

 – Audit claim submissions to make sure your increased fees are being paid for at least two months.

 The steps to negotiating higher paying schedules are to build your insurance profile, identify and create your leverage, write a negotiation letter and send it to the right person, review and counter offer proposed fees, and audit for accuracy.

 5.)
 Legalities in negotiating that, as a sole practitioner, you should be aware of (due to anti-trust laws):

 You cannot call your colleagues (or band a group of dentists together) to review their fees, boycott collectively, or negotiate as a group, etc. with the carriers.
 It may sound unfair, but this is one way that the carriers have an upper hand in negotiating.

 Apex Reimbursement is not under the same restriction, so we are able to see multiple schedules by specialty and insurance company in order to help us create negotiating leverage on behalf of our clients.
 You can see it as a sports agent who represents multiple athletes of the same position and knows what they are getting paid.

 Interested in making more money without adding chair time?
-Please Click Here and fill out the form!
+Please call us at 410-710-6005 or CONTACT US online!